NiklasGol/CrackDetection/README.md

 (e.g. ResNet18, ResNet50) on images with binary classification.
 It was used on an image data set [[1]](#1) with 40000 labeled concrete images.
-In order to enhance the performance the training pipeline features data augmentation to further increase amount of training data and get bigger variety.
+In order to enhance the performance the training pipeline features data augmentation to further increase the amount of training data and get bigger variety.
-Lastly vanilla gradient and guided backpropagation are used to get insights on the decision process of the network.
+Lastly, vanilla gradient and guided backpropagation are used to get insights on the decision process of the network.

 ## How to use